cloud-gov/cg-site/_docs/overview/fedramp-tracker.md

 * [cloud.gov PaaS CIS Worksheet]({{ site.baseurl }}/resources/cloud.gov-CIS-Worksheet.xlsx) summarizes each Low and Moderate security control and whether it is handled by cloud.gov (inheritable), a shared responsibility, or a customer responsibility.
 It includes guidance on which controls a customer on the Platform can fully or partially inherit from cloud.gov.
   * Last Update: 2023-03-17 - Updated front matter
-* [cloud.gov Pages CIS Worksheet]({{ site.baseurl }}/resources/cloud.gov-Pages-CIS-Worksheet.xlsx) summarizes each Low and Moderate security control and whether it is handled by cloud.gov (inheritable), a shared responsibility, or a customer responsibility.
+* [cloud.gov Pages CIS Worksheet]({{ site.baseurl }}/resources/cloud.gov-Pages-CIS-and-CRM-Workbook.xlsx) summarizes each Low and Moderate security control and whether it is handled by cloud.gov (inheritable), a shared responsibility, or a customer responsibility.
 It includes guidance on which controls a customer on Pages can fully or partially inherit from cloud.gov.
-  * Last Update: 2022-11-15 - First published CIS/CRM for cloud.gov Pages
+  * Updated: 2022-11-15 - First published CIS/CRM for cloud.gov Pages

-A CRM for Pages Moderate-impact controls is under development.
+  * Updated: 2024-04-09
+    * Updated the date of change to the CIS/CRM.
+    * The CIS/CRM has been updated and revised using the latest FedRAMP rev5 template including Low and Moderate controls.
+The CRM focuses on the consideration of cloud.gov Pages static website customers.

 ## Start the ATO process